slsu0424/slsu0424.github.io/_posts/2024-02-23-ehrs-us-can-llms-make-significant-impact.md

 I'll never forget that statement.

 In my experience, the next big tech idea in healthcare does not always fix problems.
 Oftentimes, it introduces new ones.
-There has to be a clear and compelling problem that technology can actually solve, and one with a demonstratable ROI.
+There has to be a clear and compelling problem that technology can actually solve, and one with a demonstrable ROI.

 The administrative burden of EHRs in the US is a big problem.